How to Install Python 3.14 with uv

 The Modern Approach: Install uv, Then Python

-The process is just two steps:
+The process is just two commands:

 1. Install uv (one command)